lorinkoz/django-pgschemas/docs/routing.md

 !!!
 Warning

-    Subfolder routing is NOT supported for static tenants.
+    Subfolder routing is currently not supported for static tenants.

 For a special case with subfolder routing please see [fallback domains](advanced.md#fallback-domains).